ettingshausen/VoodooI2C-PreRelease/README.md

 A PreRelease for VoodooI2C

-This is A PreRelease for [VoodooI2C](https://github.com/alexandred/VoodooI2C) Some versions may be buggy.
+This is A PreRelease for [VoodooI2C](https://github.com/alexandred/VoodooI2C)

+Some versions may be buggy.If you don't have issues, please use the **Official Release** [Here](https://github.com/alexandred/VoodooI2C/releases)